optimove-tech/Optimail/Frequently Asked Questions/Domains/readme.md

 #### <a id="same-domain-tr-mkg"></a>Can I use the same domain for both my marketing and transactional accoounts?
 This is not recommended, as a conflight might occur and it might affect your reputation.
 We recommend using differnt subdomain to avoid any conflicts.
 For example: for transactional emails use: tran.example.com and for marketing mkg.example.com.
-NOTE: FROM and REPLY TO address should match the domain name.
+NOTE: FROM address should match the domain name.
 For example: info@mkg.example.com.

+#### <a id="change-domain-warmup"></a>I want to change my IP, will an IP warmup be needed?
+Yes, the reputation is specific to the IP/domain combination and any change requires a new warmup.

 #### <a id="change-domain-warmup"></a>I want to change my domain, will an IP warmup be needed?
 Yes, the reputation is specific to the IP/domain combination and any change requires a new warmup.

 <HR>